Syria crisis - your questions answered

 Shelter and household goods: One third of all homes in Syria have been destroyed, and many people need shelter and support.
-An estimated 4,000 people are fleeing into neighbouring countries every day, many with little more than the clothes they are wearing.
-Many people have been living in makeshift shelters or informal settlements during the winter months, trying to survive in freezing temperatures.
+Thousands of people are fleeing into neighbouring countries every day, many with little more than the clothes they are wearing.

 Unemployment: The war has left the Syrian economy in tatters, and many families no longer have the means to make a living.
 Poorer families have been particularly badly affected.

 Protection: There has been an increase in human rights violations, including massacres, indiscriminate bombing of towns and cities, kidnappings, torture of prisoners, rape and sexual assault.
 There have also been reports of children being recruited into armed forces.

 Thanks to the immense generosity of our supporters, our appeal has so far raised more than £2.65 million.
 We have also received £620,000 as our portion from the joint appeal by the Disasters Emergency Committee.